Our Story

 Management

-Laura Knorr — Executive Director
+John Theillon - Executive Director

-Michele Culver - head Supervisor
+Michele Culver - House Manager

-HISTORY of the theater
+History of the theater

 The actual structure of the Berwick Theater goes back a long way.
 It was originally built and maintained by the Patriotic Order Sons of America for the intended use as an opera house.
 In the 1910’s, it’s believed that it was being operated as a playhouse at that time.
 Records show that it was the Strand in the 1920’s-1930’s and operated as a movie theater.
 Our patrons tell of silent movies and later popular titles like “Stowaway” with Shirley Temple.